Teamfight Tactics Champions and Synergies Guide - Find the Best Teamcomp!

 That's enough introduction, lets dive straight into TFT units, as well as their origins and classes.
 As you probably know by now, every champion in TFT has at least two categories that they are a part of.
 Every single one has an origin and a class, but a few of the heroes belong in three categories at the same time.
 With the exception of Ninjas, you generally want to stack champions that have the same category.

 Important note – synergies only count for unique champions on the board!
 For example: placing two Dariuses in a single round won’t provide you with the Imperial nor the Knight bonus.
 If you have another Knight on the board, all three of them will benefit from the synergy.

 TFT Champion Origins

-At first let’s take the two unique ones out of the way.
-Robot is an origin currently exclusive to Blitzcrank – it allows him to have the ultimate ability charged up and ready to go at the beginning of every fight.
-This why, at the start of every combat he hooks and knocks up a target.
+At first, let’s take the two unique ones out of the way.
+The robot is an origin currently exclusive to Blitzcrank – it allows him to have the ultimate ability charged up and ready to go at the beginning of every fight.
+This way, at the start of every combat he hooks and knocks up a target.
 Exile is Yasuo’s origin.
 It grants him a shield equal to 100% of his HP at the beginning of the round, as long as he is not adjacent to any allied unit.